LottieAnning/LIFE4136_rotation3/README.md

 cat ~/final_omicsspeaks_output/omics_speaks_K4.tsv | tr '\t' ',' | tr -s '[:blank:]' ',' > ~/final_omicsspeaks_output/omics_speaks_K4.csv
 ```
 ### Structure Plot
-Upload your .csv file to Structure Plot, which can be access on the web via: http://omicsspeaks.com/strplot2/
+Upload your .csv file to Structure Plot, which can be accessed on the web via: http://omicsspeaks.com/strplot2/

 Adjust which k value you are using before submitting

 ![Structure Plot](Figures/final_fs.png)

-The above plot is at k = 2, with KEH far left plotting as almost full arenosa (expected from previous knowledge), BZD, OCH, FRE, ROK and HAB plotting as hybrids and the rest plotting as pure lyrata (expected).
+The above plot is at k = 2, with KEH (far left) plotting as almost full arenosa (expected from previous knowledge), BZD, OCH, FRE, ROK and HAB plotting as hybrids and the rest plotting as pure lyrata (expected).

 ## Allele Frequency Spectrum